zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 Do not commit any crimes in the world, after leaving all bonds and bonds,

-Those who don’t stick to everything and are free, like this are truly called dragon elephants.
+Those who don't stick to everything and are free, like this are truly called dragon elephants.

 This is the one who "does not commit crimes" as the dragon elephant.

 How is the single enlightened person "not going" as a dragon elephant?
-The One Enlightened One shouldn’t do what he doesn’t want to do; what he doesn’t want to do is not what he should do; he who doesn’t go idiotic should not do what he should; Go away with anger; don’t go because of ignorance; don’t go because of slowness; don’t go because of seeing; don’t go because of abandonment; don’t go because of doubt; don’t go because of potential troubles; don’t be quarreled (disharmony) The net method carries, takes away, carries, and moves.
+The One Enlightened One shouldn't do what he doesn't want to do; what he doesn't want to do is not what he should do; he who doesn't go idiotic should not do what he should; Go away with anger; don't go because of ignorance; don't go because of slowness; don't go because of seeing; don't go because of abandonment; don't go because of doubt; don't go because of potential troubles; don't be quarreled (disharmony) The net method carries, takes away, carries, and moves.
 In this way, the single enlightened person "will not go" as a dragon elephant.